 MCC is happy to provide you with the information and advice you need to maintain your status.
 However, maintaining your status is your responsibility.

 F-1 students are responsible for knowing and follow all immigration regulations.
 Failure to maintain your status, or comply with these regulations, may have very severe consequences for your ability to study, seek employment or even remain in the United States.
 Please carefully review the list below of requirements and contact the Director of Student Affairs Operations who is the Principal Designated School Official (PDSO) for MCC, if you have any questions about these regulations.
 We suggest that you review this page each semester to refresh your memory, as these regulations are very important to follow.
 Students that do not fulfill these requirements may have their SEVIS I-20 terminated.

 - Keep your Immigration Documents Valid.
 As an international student, you should have the following forms of identification:

 - SEVIS I-20

 - Always keep information on your SEVIS I-20 valid and up-to-date.

 - Make sure the school name on your current SEVIS I-20 is the same as the school you are currently attending.

 - Make sure your SEVIS I-20 program end date does not expire.
 You may apply for a program extension if you need more time to complete your degree.
 Please see SEVIS I-20 Extensions for more information.

 - Notify the Director of Student Affairs Operations of any changes in your financial information, name, address and major.

-- Meet with the Director of Student Affairs Operations to get your SEVIS I-20 signed at least two weeks prior to traveling outside the U.S.
+- Meet with the Director of Student Affairs Operations to get your SEVIS I-20 signed at least three weeks prior to traveling outside the US (Please See #8 Below).